artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 .. code:: bash

-   php symfony taxonomy:normalize --culture=fr "Niveaux de détail de la description"
+   php symfony taxonomy:normalize --culture="fr" "Niveaux de détail de la description"

 You might also run this command on English terms in the Places taxonomy like
 so: